ClubObsidian/DynamicGui/README.md

   * Built-in replacer support
   * Support for [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/)
   * User defined macros
-    * Per Gui and global
+    * Per Gui, Slot and Global
+    * Supports macro chaining
 * Loading guis from a remote location
   * Currently supports loading from a webserver
+  * Can also load from websites like Github using url parameters
 * Different gui types
   * beacon
   * brewing